stzaz/language-learning-app/README.md

 # 📚 The Living Library: A Digital Sanctuary for Language Learners

-**The Living Library** is an AI-powered reading platform designed to help language learners achieve fluency by engaging with authentic literature in a serene, focused, and intelligent environment.
+**The Living Library** is an AI-powered reading platform designed to help language learners achieve fluency by engaging with authentic literature.
+Our platform implements a scientifically-backed methodology in a serene, focused, and intelligent environment.

 ---

-## ✨ Our Philosophy
+## ✨ Our Methodology

+We believe language learning should be immersive, meaningful, and effective.
+Our approach is grounded in established research in second language acquisition and cognitive psychology.

+- **Comprehensible Input:** Our core principle is Dr. Stephen Krashen's "Input Hypothesis."
+We facilitate learning by providing authentic texts where you already understand most of the words, which research shows is the optimal state for naturally acquiring new vocabulary and grammar.
+- **Lowering the Affective Filter:** We've designed our AI tutor to be a calm, on-demand assistant.
+This reduces the anxiety and pressure often associated with language learning (the "affective filter"), creating a serene mental space where your brain is most receptive to learning.
+- **Contextual & Spaced Repetition:** Memory research proves that we retain information best when it's learned in context and reviewed over time.
+Our tools are built to leverage these principles for long-term retention, not just short-term memorization.

-We believe that language learning should feel immersive, meaningful, and personally rewarding.
-Our goal is to create a beautifully crafted environment that adapts to your journey, nurturing understanding through real stories, word by word.
-By combining the timeless power of authentic literature with modern AI and official proficiency frameworks, we provide a unique path to both fluency and certification success.
+By combining the timeless power of authentic literature with a scientific learning methodology, we provide a unique path to both genuine fluency and certification success.

 ---

 ## 📖 Core Features

 - **Immersive Reading Experience:** A clean, single-column reading layout with elegant typography and light/dark modes to keep you focused.
-- **AI Language Tutor:** Click any word for an AI-powered explanation, including its definition, part of speech, translation, and contextual insight.
+- **AI Language Tutor:** Click any word for an AI-powered explanation.
+Our tutor is designed to be non-intrusive, supporting your reading flow without breaking it.
 - **On-Demand Translations:** Reveal a high-quality translation on a per-paragraph basis, encouraging immersion over reliance.
-- **Smart Vocabulary Collection:** Save new words and their rich AI explanations to a personal list for later review and practice.
+- **Context-Rich Vocabulary Collection:** Save new words to a personal list.
+We automatically capture the word, its AI explanation, **and the original sentence**, creating powerful, context-rich flashcards for effective review.
 - **Certification-Aligned Learning:** Progress tracking aligned with DELE and SIELE proficiency frameworks for measurable exam preparation.
 - **Personal Library System:** Add books from our curated catalog to your personal reading collection with progress tracking across devices.
 - **Personalized Stats Dashboard:** Track your progress with live statistics on your reading streak, total words learned, and time spent reading.